 The idea is by including details from the start you’re more likely to be successful in achieving your budget throughout the year.
 The basic steps to build a business budget include:

-The Basic Steps to Building Your Business Budget
+5 Steps to Build a Business Budget

-- Estimate sales, forecasting revenue and totalling up your income.
+- Total income: Estimate sales, forecasting revenue and totalling up your income.
 Be sure to build in any related advertising and marketing costs you will need to help achieve these sales goals.
 And avoid making these mistakes with your financial projections.

-- List out your fixed costs (e.g. rent), and semi-fixed costs of salaries.
+- List out your fixed costs: (e.g. rent), and semi-fixed costs of salaries.
 Most of your operating expenses will likely be in these two categories.

 Ok not really.
 The detailed budgeting process still holds value.
 But you want to focus less on specific dollar amounts and more on growth drivers for your business.
 Too much detail can encumber the budget.